aljorhythm/aljorhythm/presentations/thoughtworks-launch-lightning-talk.md

                             - Revenue
                             - Impact, solve problems

-NOTE: Causes and effects run in many directions.
+Causes and effects run in many directions.
 Correlation does not imply causation.

+- why airplanes and military landing strips?
+    - why the gods will come?      <-----     ??????
--
+        - we want food

 2. Seek out the bounds
     - What did people at the core / origin say